-Advertising on Facebook and Instagram allows you to be where your shoppers are spending a lot of their time.
+As a horse business advertising on Facebook and Instagram allows you to be where your shoppers are spending a lot of their time.
 Facebook even states that ads on their platform can reach 15 million users in Australia and can reach 9.7 million users on Instagram.
 However, unless you adopt the right strategy (Facebook Ads Funnel) for your social media ads you could see your horse business pay thousands of dollars and not get the results you were expecting.

-As an advertiser on social media we have almost constant assess to our customers.
+As an advertiser on social media, we have almost constant assess to our customers.
 59% of people access social media every day over 5 times a day.
-Now considering 93% of internet users have a smart phone and spend 1H 44M on social media daily.
+Now considering 93% of internet users have a smartphone and spend 1H 44M on social media daily.
 You are in their pocket and can utilise that.
 By adopting a Facebook Ads Funnel strategy, you will set your ads up for success.

-What is a Facebook Ads Funnel?
+What is an Equestrian Facebook Ads Funnel?

 The Facebook ads funnel is made up of three stages:

 At this stage of the funnel we target your ‘cold audience’.
-These are people that have never seen your ads before and are only just being introduced to your brand.
+These are people that have never seen your ads before and are only just being introduced to your equestrian brand.
 Most Facebook users are unlikely to convert to a sale or sign up after just one ad.
 This is because they either don’t trust you yet or haven’t build a connection to your brand.

 While sales or sign ups might be your end goal, its important that at the awareness stage of your campaign you just try and attract your audience to your business.